icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Psalm](https://psalm.dev) — Static analysis tool for finding type errors in PHP applications.

-- [Qafoo Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer) :warning: — Visualizes metrics and source code.
+- [Qafoo Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer) — Visualizes metrics and source code.

 - [rector](https://getrector.org) — Instant Upgrades and Automated Refactoring of any PHP 5.3+ code.
 It upgrades your code for PHP 7.4, 8.0 and beyond.
 Rector promises a low false-positive rate because it looks for narrowly defined AST (abstract syntax tree) patterns.
 The main use-case are tackling technical debt in your legacy code and removing dead code.
 Rector provides a set of special rules for Symfony, Doctrine, PHPUnit, and many more.